zama-ai/concrete/docs/core-features/fhe_basics.md

 ## PBS management

-You should not worry about PBS, they are completely managed by Concrete during the compilation process.
-Each function evaluation will be turned into a Lookup table and evaluated by a PBS.
+You don't need to manage PBS operations manually, as they are handled automatically by Concrete during the compilation process.
+Each function evaluation is converted into a lookup table and evaluated via PBS.

-See this in action with the previous example, if you dump the MLIR code produced by the frontend, you will see (forget about MLIR syntax, just see the Lookup table value on the 4th line):
+For example, if you inspect the MLIR code generated by the frontend, you’ll see the lookup table in the 4th line of the following output:
 ```c++
 module {
   func.func @main(%arg0: !FHE.eint<4>) -> !FHE.eint<4> {